Emerging Risk Monitoring

 Scenario Analysis:

-GC conducts a scenario analysis at various raw material price situations to assess impact on long-term business plans and strategies.
-This requires the regular monitoring and review of related factors.
+GC conducts scenario analysis at various raw material price level to assess the impact on its business plans and long-term corporate strategies.
+This requires regular monitoring, review, and updates of relevant scenarios and factors.

 Timeframe: